tamiespinosa/School_District_Analysis/README.md

 <p align="center"> <img src="Resources/Pictures/By_Grade_Reading.png" width ="70%" alt="By_Grade_Reading"> </p>
 <p align="center"> Figure 6: Reading Scores By Grade Including vs Excluding THS 9th Grade</p>
+* How does replacing the ninth-grade scores affect the following:
 - Scores by school spending, school size and school type

 The results for scores by school spending, size and type were slightly changed in the categories that Thomas High School belonged in when removing the 9th grade data.
 But the changes were so insignificant, that when rounding up for formatting purposes the tables for school spending, school size and school type looked identical with and eithout the 9th grade data.